 - You can lock in a fixed interest rate for the life of the loan without worrying that your payments will rise from month to month.

-- Discover Home Equity Loans, in particular, has no application fees, origination fees, prepayment penalties, or closing costs.
+- Discover Home Equity Loans, in particular, has no application, origination, or appraisal fees, and no cash is required at closing.

 Planning a wedding should be fun, but it can also be hectic.
 Setting up a budget and ensuring that you have a match between what you want to spend and sources of funds will remove some of the uncertainty and financial tension before the big day.
 If you don’t already have all the funds you need, investigate a home equity wedding loan as a possible solution.